25 mins read

 Traditionally, spec writing was done manually, gathering documentation and information from the different teams through various methods.
 Today, the process is much faster and more accurate thanks to digital construction technologies like BIM, which provides a 3D model of the project design with valuable data to support various processes, including specifications, estimating, scheduling, and more.

-Common Challenges In Specification Writing And How To Overcome Them
+Common Challenges in Specification Writing and How to Overcome Them

 Like many other construction processes, spec writing can face challenges that make the document less efficient than it should be.
 Being aware of these challenges and how to overcome them is a great way to ensure the process is successful from the start!

-- Ambiguity and wordiness
+Ambiguity and wordiness

-Ambiguity and wordiness are some of the biggest challenges of spec writing, as using ambiguous and too-wordy language can lead to misinterpretation of the information and costly mistakes in the project.
+Ambiguity and wordiness are some of the biggest challenges of spec writing, as using ambiguous and wordy language can lead to misinterpretation of the information and costly mistakes in the project.
 There are many reasons why professional spec writers can decide to use ambiguous and lengthy writing, like wanting to avoid litigation with contractors or because the project owner wants to ensure every detail is specified to ensure they have control over the outcome.

 The truth is the secret to specification success is being clear and concise.
 It is not about telling the contractor how to do their job with a complex and lengthy sentence; it is about telling them the expectations for the final product.
 Most products already come with installation instructions and checklists that you can include in the specs.
 Therefore, it is unnecessary to waste time writing in detail about these things.
 Focus on using simple language that is straightforward and not confusing.
 In this case, less is definitely more.

-- Updating specs
+Updating specs

 This challenge is connected to the previous one as it is a direct consequence of lengthy writing.
 During the construction stage, the contractor can suggest changing a specific product because they believe it is the best option or the initial product is unavailable.
 When this happens, the contractor submits a substitution, the owner approves it, and the change is referenced in the specifications document to avoid any issues later on.
-When you take too much time and effort to describe a product in great detail, it will take you more time to adapt the specs in the future.
-Again, keeping it clear and concise should be a top priority.

-- Balancing detail and flexibility
+Balancing detail and flexibility

 As mentioned, project owners often want to keep specifications as detailed as possible to ensure there is no room for error.
 However, in some cases, that might hinder contractors from using their expertise and experience to improve the project.
 Therefore, balancing detail and flexibility becomes a challenge.